ali-2004-byte/Maze-Runner/README.md

 Assembly programming package is provided with the project.asm
 * Just download the SFX (AsseT.exe), extract it anywhere you want, and start programming!
 * To do that, click on AsseT.exe in the list of files given above, and then click the Download button at the right side of the screen.
 * After extraction, you have to run the shortcut named code to get started.
-Some other instructions are given in the readme.txt file.